hebcal/hebcal/README.md

 ## Build & Install

-To build hebcal from the source repository, you'll need a few more tools than are needed in order to build from distributions.
-In particular, you'll need
+To build hebcal from the source repository, you'll need the following:

 * Go version 1.13 or higher
-* GNU autoconf version 2.59
-* GNU automake version 1.9.5  or later
-* GNU m4 version 1.4.3 or later
 * GNU make v3.79 or later

 Once you have those, you can prepare the build environment as follows:

 ```
-autoreconf --install && ./configure && make
+make clean all
 ```

 ## DISTRIBUTION